Poster (Some rights reserved)

 World Oceans Day is celebrated every June 8.
 It has been celebrated unofficially since its original proposal in 1992 by Canada’s International Centre for Ocean Development (ICOD) and the Ocean Institute of Canada (OIC) at the Earth Summit – UN Conference on Environment and Development (UNCED) in Rio de Janeiro, Brazil.
 At the first world Oceans Day in 1992, the objectives were to move the oceans to the center of the intergovernmental and NGO discussions and policy and to strengthen the voice of ocean and coastal constituencies world wide.

-2017’s World Oceans Day coincides with the United Nations Ocean Conference.
+2017’s World Oceans Day coincided with the United Nations Ocean Conference.